sabio-engineering/cookbook-dvelp/handbook/best-practice/anti-corruption.md

 **&quot;Corruption&quot;** is the abuse of entrusted power or position for private gain.

-#### What you must not do
+#### What you must not do:

 It is not acceptable for you (or someone on your behalf) to:

 1. give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given;
-2. give or accept a gift or hospitality during any commercial negotiations or tender process, if this could be perceived as intended or likely to influence the outcome;
-3. accept hospitality from a third party that is unduly lavish or extravagant under the circumstances.
-4. accept a payment, gift or hospitality from a third party that you know or suspect is offered with the expectation that it we will provide a business advantage for them or anyone else in return;
-5. offer or accept a gift to or from government officials or representatives, or politicians or political parties, without the prior approval of the Board of Directors.
-6. threaten or retaliate against another worker who has refused to commit a bribery offence or who has raised concerns under this policy; or
-7. engage in any activity that might lead to a breach of this policy.

-#### What is not acceptable?

-It is not acceptable for you (or someone on your behalf) to:

-1. give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given;
 2. give, promise to give, or offer, a payment, gift or hospitality to a government official, agent or representative to &quot;facilitate&quot; or expedite a routine procedure;
+3. give or accept a gift or hospitality during any commercial negotiations or tender process, if this could be perceived as intended or likely to influence the outcome;
+4. accept hospitality from a third party that is unduly lavish or extravagant under the circumstances;
+5. accept a payment, gift or hospitality from a third party that you know or suspect is offered with the expectation that it we will provide a business advantage for them or anyone else in return;
+6. offer or accept a gift to or from government officials or representatives, or politicians or political parties, without the prior approval of the Board of Directors;
+7. threaten or retaliate against another worker who has refused to commit a bribery offence or who has raised concerns under this policy; or
-3. accept payment from a third party that you know or suspect is offered with the expectation that it will obtain a business advantage for them;
+8. accept payment from a third party that you know or suspect is offered with the expectation that it will obtain a business advantage for them;
-4. accept a gift or hospitality from a third party if you know or suspect that it is offered or provided with an expectation that a business advantage will be provided by us in return;
+9. accept a gift or hospitality from a third party if you know or suspect that it is offered or provided with an expectation that a business advantage will be provided by us in return;
-5. threaten or retaliate against another worker who has refused to commit a bribery offence or who has raised concerns under this policy; or
-6. engage in any activity that might lead to a breach of this policy.
+10. engage in any activity that might lead to a breach of this policy.

 You must notify the Board of Directors as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.
-For example, if a client or potential client offers you something to gain a business advantage with us, or indicates to you that a gift or payment is required to secure their business.